Testing the doctrines and teachings of groups and individuals

 When I research I try to keep an open mind.
 I may have a strong feeling about the outcome because of past experience, but I will not come to a conclusion without solid evidence.
 When I read any material that is claiming that a group or individual strays from solid biblical teaching, I place the burden of proof on the author.

 If you really want to get to the heart of the matter quickly, try searching keywords like these:

 Searching like this will quickly reveal if there are any known problems.
-Of course it is then time to carefully check out the results that are presented, but you will be led to the major known areas of trouble.
+Of course it is then time to carefully check out the results that are presented, but you will be led quickly to any major known areas of trouble.

-If your research reveals that one of the groups or individuals that you have been trusting has serious doctrinal problems, you may need time to process that.
-It can be very upsetting especially if you have invested a lot of time, energy, and money.
-For some, it leads to an outright rejection of all religion.
+If your research reveals that one of the groups or individuals that you have been trusting has doctrinal problems or questionable teachings, you may need time to process that.
+It can be very upsetting especially if you have invested a lot of time, energy, and money into them.
+In serious cases, it can lead to an outright rejection of all religion.
 It’s important to realize that it is man that fails us, not God.
 Jesus is the way, the truth, and the life, not a particular group or individual.
-In him you can find comfort and peace.
-When you are ready, ask him to lead you to those who are faithful to the Bible.
+In Him you can find comfort and peace.
+When you are ready, ask Him to lead you to those who are faithful to the Bible.
 There are some sites dedicated to helping people in this position.
 A search online should lead you to them.
 You may also reach me though my Contact page.

 Wrapping It Up